 Mozart was brought up a Roman Catholic and remained a member of the church throughout his life.

 “I know myself, and I have such a sense of religion that I shall never do anything which I would not do before the whole world.”

 Some of his greatest works are religious in nature such as Ave Verum Corpus and the final Requiem.

 Mozart was very productive until his untimely death in 1791, aged 35.

-In the last year of his life, he composed the opera The Magic Flute, the final piano concerto (K. 595 in B-flat), the Clarinet Concerto K. 622, a string quintets (K. 614 in E-flat), the famous motet Ave verum corpus K. 618, and the unfinished final Requiem K. 626.
+In the last year of his life, he composed the opera The Magic Flute, the final piano concerto (K. 595 in B-flat), the Clarinet Concerto K. 622, a string quintet (K. 614 in E-flat), the famous motet Ave Verum Corpus K. 618, and the unfinished Requiem K. 626.

 Citation: Pettinger, Tejvan.
 “Biography of Mozart”, Oxford, UK. www.biographyonline.net, Last updated 3 March 2020.
 Originally published 28th May 2008.

 More interesting facts about the life of Mozart

 Mozart – 100 Classical Masterpieces at Amazon